• Skip to main content

 Plan small adventures.
 Bike rentals, local hikes, fire-making workshops are the things that will give you stories to laugh about for years.
 Try new things.

-Why Every Woman Needs a Camping Getaway
+Why Every Woman Needs a Girls’ Camping Trip in Ontario

 There’s something about stepping into stillness with your closest friends that recharges you in a way no spa ever could.
 The late-night conversations around a fire.
 The unplugged days where you actually look up from your screen.
 The shared belly laughs, the trail blisters, the “remember when” moments, and maybe even a silly Tiktok or two.